ks982579/ksulldev-astro/src/pages/notes/data-science/select-math-techniques.md

 I solved row 2 and compared to the book.
 Looks like that is how you do it.
 It amazingly produces a graph with what looks to be 0 correlation.
 I suppose here you could also then see how the new variables relate to your predictor and drop one if the correlation is low.

+### Per Video Session 6

+With the spread of data as points say going up and to the right, we say that _that_ trend is the _largest variance_.
+Then, the perpendicular line captures the second largest variance.
+We use the vectors of variance to transform the data into a new coordinate system.
+This can be done for any $N$ dimensions.

+In signal processing, this is also called **discrete Karhunen-Loeve Transform** (KLT).

+#### EigenVector Application

+Example of how EigenVectors are used in data science, we talk about how pixels change during a movie.
+Moving orientation would be a transformation calculation in 3-d space.
+If we look at a rotation, the EigenVector is the vector such that it does not change during the rotation?
+It essentially becomes the axis of rotation.

+This can help recognize pixels in images.

 ## 5.2 - Cluster Analysis

 p.
 91